mongodb/mongo-powerbi-connector/mongodb-sql-interface.md

 ### Obtaining connection information for Self-Managed systems
 In this case, the connection information is maintained by your organization, so you'll have to work with them to get it.

-### Install the ODBC driver and Power BI Connector
+### Install the ODBC driver and (optionally) the latest Power BI Connector
-The [MongoDB Atlas SQL ODBC Driver](https://www.mongodb.com/try/download/odbc-driver) and [Power BI Connector](https://www.mongodb.com/try/download/power-bi-connector) are required to use the MongoDB SQL Interface Connector.
-You must download and install both of them.
+The [MongoDB Atlas SQL ODBC Driver](https://www.mongodb.com/try/download/odbc-driver) is required to use the MongoDB SQL Interface.
+You must download and install it.

+Optionally, you can also download and install the latest [Power BI Connector](https://www.mongodb.com/try/download/power-bi-connector) if you wish to have the most up-to-date version.

+> [!Note]
+> There's lag time between MongoDB's latest Power BI Connector release and Microsoft supporting it natively in Power BI, so you may need to download the latest version for
+> newer features/capabilities and bug fixes.

 ## Capabilities Supported